-2. Provide a Regional Sports and Events Hub
+1. Provide a Regional Sports and Events Hub

 - Provide a multi-use stadium that provides a location for SDSU's NCAA Division 1 football team to play and serves as an important campus and community asset.
-The multi-use stadium is designed to potentially host other sporting events and provide a venue for local high school sports tournaments, intramural, intermural, and recreational play, concerts, and other campus and community events. - Provide appropriate retail and restaurant uses near the stadium to enhance the game-day and campus community experience while supporting campus and residents' daily needs. - Provide hospitality spaces and services that support major events, conferences, and other sporting events to activate the stadium and surrounding public spaces. - Support large regional events at the stadium.
+The multi-use stadium is designed to potentially host other sporting events and provide a venue for local high school sports tournaments, intramural, intermural, and recreational play, concerts, and other university and community events. - Provide appropriate retail and restaurant uses near the stadium to enhance the game-day and campus community experience while supporting campus and residents' daily needs. - Provide hospitality spaces and services that support major events, conferences, and other sporting events to activate the stadium and surrounding public spaces. - · Support large regional events at the stadium.

-3. Support Partnership Opportunities
+2. Support Partnership Opportunities

-Seek partnership opportunities to develop facilities that serve research and development, science and technology, businesses, SDSU, and the local community.

-- Provide flexible development with facilities that support companies at a variety of sizes and promote synergist partnership opportunities for incubating and growing new start-ups, enhancing faculty research, and drive economic growth. - Support synergy between the academic and business community.
+- Seek partnership opportunities to develop facilities that serve research and development, science and technology, businesses, SDSU, and the local community. - Provide flexible development with facilities that support companies at a variety of sizes and promote synergist partnership opportunities for incubating and growing new start-ups, enhancing faculty research, and drive economic growth. - Support synergy between the academic and business community.

-4. Create a Pedestrian Friendly, Multi-modal Campus
+3. Create a Pedestrian Friendly, Multi-modal Development

-- Create a multi-modal, mobility focused campus where residents and visitors have diverse transportation options to access daily needs. - Create a mixed-use university campus that provides a range of housing, retail, recreation, and entertainment options, opening the doors of the campus to the community.
+- Create a multi-modal, mobility focused site where residents and visitors have diverse transportation options to access daily needs. - Create a mixed-use development that provides a range of housing, retail, recreation, and entertainment options.

-5. Provide a Range of Housing Options
+4. Provide a Range of Housing Options